fastoch/Linux/Ansible.md

 ```

 Commenting the 3 new tasks:
-- we add a system user (velociraptor) to run Ansible automatically any time we commit changes to the repo
+- we add a system user to run Ansible automatically any time we commit changes to the repo
+- then we add this user to the sudoers